-When your furnace decides to kick off at random on the coldest night of the year your first response is always to get help, and get it fast!
-Most people call someone right off the bat, whether it’s a family member or a contractor, will ask you the same thing: is the pilot light lit?
+When your gas furnace decides to kick off at random on the coldest night of the year, your first response is always to get help and get it fast!
+Most people call someone right off the bat, whether it’s a family member or a contractor.
+No matter who you call, they will ask you the same thing: Is the pilot light out?

-But for many of us this just presents another problem.
+But for many of us, this just presents another problem.
 What even is a pilot light?
-How do you check one, and how do you know if the light is working as intended?
+How do you check one, and how can you tell if the pilot light is out or not?
 You came to GAC Services today for answers, and we’re about to give them to you!
 Follow along to learn the basics of understanding and caring for your pilot light.

 Need help troubleshooting a pilot light in your gas furnace?
 Contact the furnace and heating experts at GAC Services now!